 I haven’t done this hike myself, but seeing Mt.
 Waialeale from the air is impressive too!

-You can check out my blog post with the best waterfalls in Kauai and you know these waterfalls definitely made the list!
+You can check out my blog post about the best waterfalls in Kauai.
+You know these waterfalls definitely made the list!

 6. Canyon Trail